 Johnson Hall and Wales Hall

 Presidents Hall is preferred housing for sophomore, transfer and returning students, featuring double-occupancy rooms.
-Each air-conditioned room accommodates two students and includes private bathrooms.
+Each air-conditioned room accommodates 2 students and includes private bathrooms.

-Students have access to dining facilities on campus in the dining center and at our convenience store, Outtakes.
+Students have access to dining facilities on campus in the dining center and at the convenience store, Outtakes.
 Late-night dining options are also available in the new Café 1914.